-Fast forward many years when I found myself living in Hawaii where I discovered the magical purple sweet potatoes.
-They are rich in nutrients, taste amazing plain, and colorful AF.
+Fast forward many years when I found myself living in Hawai'i where I discovered the magical purple sweet potatoes.
+They are rich in nutrients, taste amazing plain, and beautifully colored.
 I decided to use my families recipe but substitute purple potatoes where it called for yellow potatoes.
 I can tell you that it works!

 Gnocchi is a great food to get the whole family involved in making!
 Enjoy the recipe from my family to yours.

 3 cups purple sweet potatoes

 Peel and boil the potatoes.
 Make sure they are cooked well until very soft.
 Mash the potatoes with a fork and set aside.